A new bombshell entered the villa… and he’s a member of the tribe?

 Is Gal Tshnieder Jewish?

-Based on information shared on his social media accounts, Tshnieder appears to be Jewish and has family ties to Israel.
+Based on information shared on his social media accounts, Gal Tshnieder grew up deeply rooted in the Jewish community and has strong family ties to Israel.

 His first name, Gal, is a common Hebrew name that means “wave,” a fitting name for a lifelong surfer.